jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

 {{< s v="9" >}} The annual revenue of every society is always precisely equal to the exchangeable value of the whole annual produce of its industry.

 Its revenue is precisely the same thing with that exchangeable value.

 Every individual necessarily works to render the society's annual revenue as great as he can.
-He generally does not=
+He generally does not:
 - intend to promote the public interest, or
 - know how much he is promoting it

 By preferring to support domestic industry over foreign industry, he intends only his own security.

 By directing that industry to produce the greatest value, he intends only his own gain.
 - In this case, as in many other cases, he is led by an invisible hand to promote an end which he did not intend.
 - "Nor is it always the worse for the society that it was no part of it."